mangeshdhage/recipe-api/README.md

 This application allows users to manage their favourite recipes which involves adding, updating, removing and fetching recipes.
+The Recipes Api app allows user to filter the recipes based on category, no of servings, ingredients(Include/Exclude) and instructions.

 Documentation about the architectural choices of Recipe application -